HyperEvent: A Strong Baseline for Dynamic Link Prediction via Relative Structural Encoding: Method

 \subsection{Efficient Training Algorithm}

+The practical utility of a baseline model also depends on its trainability on large-scale datasets.
+To ensure our method meets this requirement, we propose an efficient training algorithm that addresses the computational challenges of continuous temporal graphs.

-The HyperEvent architecture fundamentally differs from existing methods through its dependence on adjacency tables rather than learned node states.
-This enables segmentation-based training: given an adjacency table at any starting timestamp, HyperEvent can commence training from that precise temporal point without loss of continuity.
+The proposed method fundamentally differs from existing methods through its exclusive dependence on adjacency tables rather than learned node states or historical event embeddings.
+All critical computations—from context extraction to prediction—operate directly on adjacency tables without maintaining incremental node-specific historical information.
+This design principle enables segmentation-based training: given an adjacency table at any arbitrary starting timestamp, our method can commence training from that precise temporal point without loss of continuity.
 Consequently, precomputed adjacency tables are only required at segment boundaries, which are efficiently obtainable through cumulative aggregation.

-Finally, the event streams in each segment can be trained in parallel.
-As illustrated in Figure \ref{fig_4}, the proposed method partitions the original event stream $\mathcal{G}$ into multiple non-overlapping segments.
-Each segment corresponds to a distinct time interval demarcated by split points.
+As illustrated in Figure \ref{fig_4}, the proposed method partitions the original event stream $\mathcal{G}$ into multiple non-overlapping segments (e.g., Event Stream 1, Event Stream 2 and Event Stream 3).
+Each segment corresponds to a distinct time interval demarcated by split points ($t_{1}$, $t_a$, $t_b$).
 Crucially, adjacency tables are precomputed at the starting timestamp of every segment, capturing the cumulative graph state up to that point.
 This precomputation mechanism, detailed in Section \ref{sec_adj}, ensures that the cumulative structural information captured at segmentation boundaries is functionally equivalent to that obtained during continuous sequential processing.

+The adjacency tables serve as compressed representations of historical interactions preceding each segment.
+Our method enables fully parallelized training across all segments by decoupling segment computations through precomputed tables.

+The number of segments $n_{\text{segment}}$ is a pivotal hyperparameter governing the granularity of the partitioning scheme.
+A larger $n_{\text{segment}}$ yields finer segmentation, reducing the average segment length at the cost of increased storage overhead for maintaining a larger number of precomputed adjacency tables.
+Conversely, a smaller $n_{\text{segment}}$ minimizes storage requirements but places more update steps demands on individual segments.
+This establishes an explicit trade-off between computational time efficiency and spatial overhead: $n_{\text{segment}}$ allows practitioners to tailor the segmentation strategy to specific hardware constraints.
+In practice, $n_{\text{segment}}$ is typically determined via empirical tuning to balance these opposing resource considerations while ensuring that segment boundaries do not disrupt critical temporal dependencies.
+The linear growth in adjacency table storage relative to $n_{\text{segment}}$ underscores the need for careful calibration of this parameter.